Grahame Bond: Early career

 Bond began his career in entertainment at University of Sydney in the 1960s as a founding student member of the Sydney University Architecture Revue, which included his university friends, then architect Geoffrey Atherden (writer Mother and Son); director Peter Weir; composer Peter Best; and Rory O'Donoghue.

 Bond graduated with a Bachelor of Architecture degree in 1967 and began tutoring in design at Sydney University in the late 1960s, although his performing career soon took over and he spent much of the next two decades writing and performing on TV, radio and the stage.

 Following the success of the 1967 Sydney University Architecture Revue "The Great Wall of Porridge", Bond and others (including Atherden and Weir) were invited to stage a professional revue for Producers Authors Composers and Talent (now PACT Centre for Emerging Artists) and Sydney's Cellblock Theatre at the National Art School, called Balloon Dubloon which (at the request of festival director Sir Robert Helpmann) was also staged at the Adelaide Festival.
-In 1969, soon after Balloon Dubloon Bob Allnutt of the PACT Theatre Company—who was also working for the ABC's religious affairs department—he commissioned Bond and Weir to make a one-hour special, Man on a Green Bike, which was Bond's first TV appearance.
+In 1969, soon after Balloon Dubloon Bob Allnutt of the PACT Theatre Company — who was also working for the ABC's religious affairs department — commissioned Bond and Weir to make a one-hour special, Man on a Green Bike, which was Bond's first TV appearance.

 In 1970 Bond wrote and performed in another successful comedy revue, Hamlet on Ice.